vegaprotocol/specs/protocol/0073-LIMN-limited_network_life.md

 ### Test case 14: Market with trading terminated is not restored, collateral moved correctly

 1. Set LP fee distribution time step to non-zero value.
-1. Propose, enact, trade in the market, close out distressed party so that insurance pool balance > 0, submit trading terminated.
+1. Propose, enact, trade in the market, close out distressed party so that market's insurance pool balance > 0, submit trading terminated.
 1. System saves LNL checkpoint at a time when undistributed LP fees for the market are > 0.
 1. Restart Vega, load LNL checkpoint.
-1. The market is not restored (it doesn't exist in core i.e. it's not possible to submit orders or LP provisions to this market) (<a name="0073-LIMN-029" href="#0073-LIMN-029">0073-LIMN-029</a>)
+1. The market is not restored (it doesn't exist in core i.e. it's not possible to submit orders or LP provisions to this market) (<a name="0073-LIMN-029" href="#0073-LIMN-029">0073-LIMN-029</a>).
 1. If the market exists in the data node it is marked as settled with no settlement price info (<a name="0073-LIMN-030" href="#0073-LIMN-030">0073-LIMN-030</a>)
 1. For parties that had margin balance position on the market this is now in their general account for the asset.  (<a name="0073-LIMN-031" href="#0073-LIMN-031">0073-LIMN-031</a>)
+1. In Spot market, for parties that had holdings in the holding account on the market this is now in their general account for the asset.  (<a name="0073-LIMN-084" href="#0073-LIMN-084">0073-LIMN-084</a>)
-1. The LP fees that were not distributed have been transferred to the Vega treasury for the asset. (<a name="0073-LIMN-032" href="#0073-LIMN-032">0073-LIMN-032</a>)
+1. The LP fees that were not distributed have been transferred to the Vega treasury for the asset. (<a name="0073-LIMN-032" href="#0073-LIMN-032">0073-LIMN-032</a>).
-1. The insurance pool balance has been transferred to the Vega treasury for the asset. (<a name="0073-LIMN-033" href="#0073-LIMN-033">0073-LIMN-033</a>)
+1. The insurance pool balance has been redistributed equally between the global insurance pool and the insurance pools of the remaining active markets using the same settlement asset. (<a name="0073-LIMN-112" href="#0073-LIMN-112">0073-LIMN-112</a>)
-1. The LP bond account balance has been transferred to the party's general account for the asset. (<a name="0073-LIMN-034" href="#0073-LIMN-034">0073-LIMN-034</a>)
+1. The LP bond account balance has been transferred to the party's general account for the asset. (<a name="0073-LIMN-034" href="#0073-LIMN-034">0073-LIMN-034</a>).

 ### Test case 15: Market with trading terminated that settled is not restored, collateral moved correctly

 1. Propose, enact, trade in the market, submit trading terminated and settlement data, observe final settlement cashflows for at least 2 parties.
 1. System saves LNL checkpoint.
 1. Restart Vega, load LNL checkpoint.
-1. The market is not restored (it doesn't exist in core i.e. it's not possible to submit orders or LP provisions to this market) (<a name="0073-LIMN-040" href="#0073-LIMN-040">0073-LIMN-040</a>)
+1. The market is not restored (it doesn't exist in core i.e. it's not possible to submit orders or LP provisions to this market) (<a name="0073-LIMN-040" href="#0073-LIMN-040">0073-LIMN-040</a>).
 1. If the market exists in the data node it is marked as settled with correct settlement data. (<a name="0073-LIMN-041" href="#0073-LIMN-041">0073-LIMN-041</a>)
 1. For parties that had margin balance position on the market this is now in their general account for the asset.  (<a name="0073-LIMN-042" href="#0073-LIMN-042">0073-LIMN-042</a>)
+1. In Spot market, for parties that had holdings in their holding accounts on the market this is now in their general account for the asset.  (<a name="0073-LIMN-088" href="#0073-LIMN-088">0073-LIMN-088</a>)
-1. The insurance pool balance has been transferred to the Vega treasury for the asset. (<a name="0073-LIMN-043" href="#0073-LIMN-043">0073-LIMN-043</a>)
+1. The insurance pool balance has been redistributed equally between the global insurance pool and the insurance pools of the remaining active markets using the same settlement asset. (<a name="0073-LIMN-113" href="#0073-LIMN-113">0073-LIMN-113</a>)
-1. The LP bond account balance has been transferred to the party's general account for the asset. (<a name="0073-LIMN-044" href="#0073-LIMN-044">0073-LIMN-044</a>)
+1. The LP bond account balance has been transferred to the party's general account for the asset. (<a name="0073-LIMN-044" href="#0073-LIMN-044">0073-LIMN-044</a>).

 ### Test case 16: Markets can be settled and terminated after restore as proposed